aramis-lab/clinicadl/docs/Train/Slice.md

 ## Running the task

-Here is the command line to run the pipeline on `t1-linear` outputs with the predefined architecture of ClinicaDL:
+Here is the command line to train a CNN on `t1-linear` outputs with the predefined architecture of ClinicaDL:
 ```
 clinicadl train slice <caps_directory> t1-linear <tsv_path> <output_directory> resnet18
 ```